Evontree: Ontology Rule-Guided Self-Evolution of Large Language Models: Experiments

 \subsubsection{Implementation}

-We employ the Low Rank Adaptation(LoRA) technique to fine-tune raw model based on the LLaMA-Factory~~\cite{zheng2024llamafactory} framework.
+Models are fine-tuned using LoRA via LLaMA-Factory\citep{zheng2024llamafactory} with a learning rate of $5e-5$ for 3 epochs.
 During the SFT stage, we use fp32 and a learning rate of 5e-5, training for 3 epochs with a cosine scheduler, a batch size per device initialized to 8 and gradient accumulation of 2.